zunairpervaiz1/signalr_flutter_appbundle/README.md

 # signalr_flutter

-A flutter plugin for .net SignalR client.
+A flutter plugin for .net SignalR client with updated signalr java sdk for appbundle builds.

 ## Usage